nazarimilad/open-intelligence-backend/README.md

 ### Extra information

-* If you need a simple front end, [this one](https://github.com/nazarimilad/open-intelligence-frontend) will do the trick.
+* The code for the front end, as seen in [the demo gif](https://github.com/nazarimilad/open-intelligence-backend/blob/master/documentation/demo.gif), can be found [here](https://github.com/nazarimilad/open-intelligence-frontend)

 * The server will listen on default port 5000.
 You can change the host and port in `main.py`